 I spent 10 days travelling Italy with my mom and stepdad.
 The trip included: two days in Rome, an overnight in Orvieto, two days driving around the Val d’Orcia based in Montepulciano, two days in Chianti based outside of Greve in Chianti, 3 days and 2 nights in Cinque Terre, a stopover in Pisa and two days and nights in Venice.
 This post covers our third day in Cinque Terre.

 Our third day in Cinque Terre started with breakfast at Il Pirata delle Cinque Terre (located next door to our accommodation).
-Afterwards we left our luggage behind and hopped on the train to Riomaggiore, the final of the five towns.
+Afterwards we left our luggage behind and hopped on the train to Riomaggiore, the last of the five towns in the Cinque Terre.

-Leaving the train station, we followed the crowd up, up and up some more, to eventually get up to the top of the town to visit its church.
+Leaving the train station, we followed the crowd up, up and up some more, to eventually arrive at the top of the town to visit its church.
 I’m always amazed at how grand the churches are in these relatively small towns!

 After the church, the road starts to slope downwards, eventually arriving at the small harbour.
-It was mid-morning and the town was quite busy, with the most people we’d seen besides earlier in the morning when we left Vernazza.
+It was mid-morning and the town was quite busy, with the most people we’d seen other than earlier in the morning when we left Vernazza.
 I’m guessing it was probably due to the weather clearing after the rainy day the day before.
 All this walking required a gelato and shopping break.

 After taking in Riomaggiore, it was back to Vernazza to pick up our bags and then back on the train to Monterosso for dinner and to catch our train to Pisa at 9:30pm.